Georgiana Viou

-Georgiana Viou (born 1977) is a French chef from Benin.
+Georgiana Viou (born 1977) is a chef from Benin.
 Viou specializes in Mediterranean cuisine with an African touch.
 In 2023, she became the first black female chef in France to be awarded a Michelin star.
-She is a judge for the French version of MasterChef and a cookbook author.
+She is a judge for MasterChef France and a cookbook author.

 Biography

 Early life and education

 Georgiana Viou was born in 1977 in Cotonou, Benin.
 Growing up in Benin, she learned to cook from her mother.
 She moved to Paris at age 22 to study languages at the Sorbonne.
 Her dream was to be a conference translator.
 With the birth of her first child, she rekindled her fascination with cooking, and soon began to gain experience by working in restaurant kitchens.

 After graduation, she moved to Marseille, where she worked in a communications agency during the day and in restaurants at night, where she began to develop her cooking skills.
 Viou is self-taught, and credits her time in Marseille's restaurant kitchens for teaching her everything she knew.